Navigation: »No topics above this level«

 BitDefender

 BitDefenders virus scanners are able to check incoming messages.
-If you enable the appropriate antivirus feature in the Antivirus options form, SmartPOP2Exchange activates this function in your scanner.
-After activating it all forwarded Messages containing a virus will be replaced by a notification message from the antivirus software.
+All forwarded Messages containing a virus will be replaced by a notification message from the anti virus software.

 Kaspersky

-Kaspersky virus scanners are delivered with a so called "On Access Scanner", that is able to notice if an infected file was write to/ read from the hard disk.
+Kaspersky virus scanners are delivered with an "On Access Scanner" that is able to notice whether an infected file was written to / read from the hard disk.

-To make SmartPOP2Exchange and Kaspersky virus scanner work together some changes in the configuration of the "antivirus Monitor" have to be made.
+To make SmartPOP2Exchange and the Kaspersky virus scanner work together some changes in the configuration of the "Anti virus Monitor" have to be made.

 Following changes are required: